MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADSpCredential.md

 ```

 ## DESCRIPTION
-The New-AzureRmADSpCredential cmdlet can be used to add a new credential or to roll credentials for a service principal.
+The **New-AzureRmADSpCredential** cmdlet can be used to add a new credential or to roll credentials for a service principal.
 The service principal is identified by supplying either the object id or service principal name.

 ## EXAMPLES

-### Example 1:
+### Example 1: Add a password credential

 ```
 PS E:\> New-AzureRmADSpCredential -ObjectId 1f99cf81-0146-4f4e-beae-2007d0668476 -Password "P@ssw0rd!"
 ```

-A new password credential is added to an existing service principal.
+This command adds a new password credential to an existing service principal.
-In this example, the supplied password value is added to the service principal using the objectId.
+In this example, the supplied password value is added to the service principal using the *objectId* parameter.

-### Example 2:
+### Example 2: Add a key credential

 ```
 $cer = New-Object System.Security.Cryptography.X509Certificates.X509Certificate